awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Why go serverless?](http://blog.backand.com/why-go-serverless/) - Post which explaines why one should consider to go serverless.
 - [Event-driven processing with Serverless and DynamoDB streams](https://serverless.com/blog/event-driven-architecture-dynamodb/) - How to setup an event-driven data processing pipeline with the Serverless Framework and DynamoDB streams.
 - [Serverless v1.16.0](https://serverless.com/blog/serverless-v1.16.0/) - Announcement blog post for Serverless Framework v1.16.0.
+- [How do different factors affect Lambda cold starts?](https://read.acloud.guru/does-coding-language-memory-or-package-size-affect-cold-starts-of-aws-lambda-a15e26d12c76) - Post on how language, memory and package size affect AWS Lambda cold starts.
+- [AWS Lambda runtime performance comparisons](https://read.acloud.guru/comparing-aws-lambda-performance-when-using-node-js-java-c-or-python-281bef2c740f) - Comparing AWS Lambda performance when using Node.js, Java, C# or Python.
+- [Serverless (Cron)icle 3](https://serverless.com/blog/serverless-cron-icle-3/) - Serverless (Cron)icle 2 - News from the serverless ecosystem.
+- [Writing IAM policies CAREfully](https://serverlesscode.com/post/iam-policies-like-you-care/) - Conceptual framework that helps writing better IAM policies.
+- [FaunaDB with GraphQL](https://fauna.com/blog/graphql-faunadb) - How to use FaunaDB with GraphQL and the Serverless Framework.
+- [5 handy serverless APIs](https://thenewstack.io/5-handy-api-services-web-development/) - 5 handy APIs one can use for serverless development.
+- [Python 3 apps with the Serverless Framework](https://serverlesscode.com/post/python-3-on-serverless-framework/) - How to build Python 3 services with the Serverless Framework.
+- [Serving 39 million requests for $370 / month](https://trackchanges.postlight.com/serving-39-million-requests-for-370-month-or-how-we-reduced-our-hosting-costs-by-two-orders-of-edc30a9a88cd) - Post which outlines how Postlight reduced their hosting costs by two orders of magnitude.
+- [Serverless stripe](https://yos.io/2017/06/22/serverless-stripe/) - Post on how to receive payments in a serverless fashion with Stripe and AWS Lambda.

 ## Screencasts